Optimizing Initial State of Detector Sensors in Quantum Sensor Networks: Introduction

-\para{Initial State Optimization.} Quantum sensing protocols typically involve four steps~\cite{RevModPhys.quantumsensing}: {\em initialization} of the quantum sensor to a desired initial state, transformation of the sensor's state over a {\em sensing} period, {\em processing}, and a {\em measurement}.
+\para{Initial State Optimization.} Quantum sensing protocols typically involve four steps~\cite{RevModPhys.quantumsensing}: {\em initialization} of the quantum sensor to a desired initial state, transformation of the sensor's state over a {\em sensing} period, {\em measurement}, and {\em classical processing}.
 Quantum sensor networks would have similar protocols.
-In general, the initial state of the QSN can have a strong bearing on the overall performance (i.e., accuracy) of the sensing protocol.
+In general, the initial state of the QSN can have a strong bearing on the sensing protocol's overall performance (i.e., accuracy).
 E.g., in certain settings, an entangled initial state is known to offer better estimation than a non-entangled state~\cite{mpe_2018,Eldredge_2018}.
 If entanglement helps, then different entangled states may yield different estimation accuracy.
-Thus, in general, determining the initial state that offers optimal estimation accuracy is important to designing an optimal sensing protocol.
+Thus, in general, determining the initial state that offers optimal estimation accuracy is essential to designing an optimal sensing protocol.
 The focus of our work is to address this problem of determining an optimal initial state.
 Since an optimal initial state depends on the sensing and measurement protocol specifics, we consider a specific and concrete setting in this paper involving detectors.
-To the best of our knowledge, ours is the only work (including our recent work~\cite{PhysRevA.qsn}) to address the problem of determining provably optimal initial states in quantum sensor networks.
+To the best of our knowledge, ours is the only work (including our recent work~\cite{Hillery_2023}) to address the problem of determining provably optimal initial states in quantum sensor networks \magentaa{with discrete outcome/parameters}.\footnote{\magentaa{For estimation of continuous parameters, some works~\cite{Eldredge_2018,saleem_dickestate} exist that have shown that certain initial states can saturate the quantum Cramer-Rao bound (also see \S\ref{sec:related}).}}